EbruBaglan/secondassignment01/README.md

 ---------

 There are 3 different nodes to assure communication.
-´userinterface´ node asks user for input,
+`userinterface` node asks user for input,
-´controller´ node provides both autonomous wander, and user-input task, ´service´ node checks request and provides corresponding response.
+`controller` node provides both autonomous wander, and user-input task, `service` node checks request and provides corresponding response.

-´service´ service has the structure of ´char´ request and ´float32´ response.
+`service` service has the structure of `char` request and `float32` response.
 Response is an increase/decrease value to the velocity.
-´vel´ message is used for sending the service's response to the ´controller´.
+`vel` message is used for sending the service's response to the `controller`.

 Flowchart
 ---------